I have been asked about how to wake up early every morning.

 iv) Put one tablespoon of apple cider vinegar and half a tablespoon of honey in a small glass of warm water.
 Mix and drink it.

 Be kind to yourself throughout the transition

-You may feel frustrated when you try to make this change and it doesn’t seem to work.
+You may feel frustrated initially when you try to make this change, and it doesn’t seem to work.

 As Rumi puts it, “The breeze at dawn has secrets to tell you.”
 Once you experience the fresh morning winds on your skin, while looking at the sky changing from deep purple to golden orange, you may never want to go back to your old habits again.

-(1) I am in the opinion that not everyone is an early riser.
-There are “night owls” whose performance period peaks late at night.
-So I encourage you to try both, and see how it feels.
-If you still find that you perform better by staying late at night training or studying, then I think you should maintain that routine.
+(1) I am of the opinion that not everyone has to wake up early.
+There are ‘night owls’ whose performance period peaks late at night.
+If you find that you perform better by staying late at night training or studying, then I think you should maintain that routine.

 (2) I use sounds to anchor my attention, to stop it firing into a thousand different directions.
-I don’t read on my bed because I want to minimize exposure to light.
-Actually, music doesn’t work for me somehow; it keeps me awake.
+I don’t read on my bed because I want to minimise exposure to light.
 If music doesn’t work for you too, find an alternative, like a spiritual lecture, an audio book, or sounds of nature.